-Session Initiation Protocol (SIP) is the communications technology for person-to-person real time data over the Internet.
-Its defining specifications come from the SIP working group of the Internet Engineering Task Force.
+SIP (Session Initiation Protocol) is the transmission protocol for person-to-person voice data over the Web.
+Its technical specifications come from the SIP working group of the Internet Engineering Task Force.
 SIP gives access to the public switched telephone network for voice data at 3 kHz bandwidth and common number dialing using Voice over IP (VoIP).
-It can also be extended to handle IP telephony in conjunction with video and instant messaging.
-Future enhancements will allow SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for businesses in Georgetown.
+It can also be extended to handle IP telephony combined with video and instant messaging.
+Future improvements will allow SIP applications like video conference calls, application sharing, home monitoring, and interactive gaming for businesses in Georgetown.

-Prior to installing a SIP plan in your business, you should think about the proper configuration of your corporate firewall to support SIP.
-Many of the typical firewalls currently installed in business offices are not developed to support the SIP protocol.
-First, SIP media streams are transferred over dynamically assigned UDP ports that are often closed on firewalls.
+Before installing a SIP plan in your company, you should take into account the proper configuration of your corporate firewall to support SIP.
+Many of the common firewalls already deployed in business offices are not developed to allow the SIP protocol.
+First, SIP media streams are transferred over dynamically assigned UDP ports that are often blocked on firewalls.
 Second, SIP clients within a firewall can not be accessed using IP addresses because these addresses are local and private to the LAN.
-Third, you need to ensure that either your T1 line broadband provider or Metro fiber provider is able to support the SIP protocol from your internal network to the outside world.
-Your IT administrator will need to evaluate how to appropriately support SIP to get around these technical problems.
-By including a SIP proxy and registrar for controlling the firewall, it is feasible to deal with complex SIP scenarios for reliable and private communications.
+Third, you need to ensure that either your T1 line provider or Metro fiber provider is able to handle the SIP protocol from your internal network to the outside world.
+Your IT administrator will need to ascertain how to correctly support SIP to overcome these technical issues.
+By adding a SIP proxy and registrar for managing the firewall, it is feasible to handle complex SIP scenarios for reliable and confidential communications.

-We connect you with AR T-1.
-This page is a short listing of the services specifically offered by T1Market in Georgetown.
+We help you with AR Fractional T1 Line.
+This page is a quick list of the products specifically offered by T1Market in Georgetown.

-As we go forward, our objective is to regularly enhance our product offerings.
-We now deliver business products normally used by bigger companies, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also offer cost-free managed Cisco routers for multi-year agreements.
-Mainly, our goal is to build a bond with you - our client - that will last for years to come.
-Earning your trust is exactly what we do all the time.
-Conserving you cash on low-cost Ethernet services is just how we keep it.
+As we go forward, our objective is to regularly improve our product offerings.
+We now supply business products typically employed by larger corporations, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our service providers even deliver free managed Cisco routers for multi-year contracts.
+Primarily, our goal is to develop a bond with you - our customer - that will definitely last for years to come.
+Obtaining your trust is exactly what we do here.
+Conserving you money on inexpensive bandwidth services is just how we keep it.